 For the full list of undergraduate courses included in the Art History and Visual Culture Major/Minor refer to the Faculty of Arts: www.adelaide.edu.au/current-students/undergrad/majorsminor

-In addition, Lisa has coordinated the MA Curatorial and Museum Studies Exhibition Project (ARTH 5523 in 2008, 2015), MA Art History research seminar (in 2008, 2012, 2015).
+In addition to undergraduate coursework, I coordinated the MA Curatorial and Museum Studies Exhibition Project (ARTH 5523 in 2008, 2015) and MA Art History research seminar (in 2008, 2012, 2015).
 I have also supervised undergraduate research projects BA (Adv) and work experience placements in the ARTS 2001 Arts Internship at various cultural organisations across Adelaide: Nexus Multicultural Arts Centre; Tandanya National Aboriginal Cultural Institute Inc.; National Trust of South Australia, Ayres House and Carrick Hill; Mitcham City Council; Yellow Door Studio (2009-2015).
-She has also previously supervised Honours theses focused on Art History topics in the Department of History.
+My supervision experience extends to Honours theses focused on Art History topics in the Department of History (2009-2014).

-Since 2013 Lisa has developed expertise in teaching Art History courses online.
-She participated in the 'Getting a MUVE on: Developing Web 2.0 Curricula in the Humanities' pilot project in 2011, which used the virtual world 'Second Life' in formative and summative assessment tasks for student-created avatars and virtual gallery exhibitions.
+Since 2013 I have developed expertise in designing and delivering Art History courses online.
+I also participated in the 'Getting a MUVE on: Developing Web 2.0 Curricula in the Humanities' pilot project in 2011, which used the virtual world 'Second Life' in formative and summative assessment tasks for student-created avatars and virtual gallery exhibitions.

 Guest lectures and seminars